armanrx02/CODSOFT/README.md

   - Try other models (RandomForest, XGBoost)
   - Hyperparameter tuning & cross-validation
   - Build a reproducible training script (train.py) and add requirements.txt
-- Add unit tests or a small CLI to run training & evaluation outside the notebook.
+- Add unit tests or a small CLI to run training & evaluation outside the notebook for reproducibility.

 ### Contact